-The workers compensation lawyers at Foran & Foran, P.A. have more than 60 years of combined experience in handling injury cases including workers compensation cases.
+The workers compensation lawyers at Foran and Foran, P.A. have almost 70 years of combined experience in handling injury cases in Greenbelt, Bowie, Lanham, Laurel, Hyattsville and College Park, Maryland including workers compensation cases.
 We understand how important these cases can be in your life and how they can impact your life and will strive to provide you with the best personal service possible.

 - Workers Compensation Claims